The-NG-Beamer/Blender-JBeam-Editor/README.md

 * Export changes directly to disk

 ## Start BeamBlender.exe to set up
-and follow the setup instructions
+and follow the setup instructions, and note that windows defender may detect this as a virus, as it injects into beam ng's code. if anything breaks, run the exe file again.

 <br>